Fleckism/SecurityPlus/SecurityPlus/15 B Cloud Security Solutions.md

----
-tags: [section]
----
 # EXAM OBJECTIVES COVERED

 1.2 Given a scenario, analyze #Ops #Ops  potential #Indicators  to determine the type of attack (Cloud-based versus on-premises only)
+#attack #threat #vulnerability
 2.2 Summarize virtualization and cloud computing concepts
+#A_D
 3.6 Given a scenario, apply cybersecurity solutions to the cloud
+#Implementation
 Configuring cloud security solutions shares many principles and processes with on-premises security, but plenty of unfamiliar technologies and challenges too.
-Weak configuration of cloud services can make many [[attack vector]]s available, and the public nature of clouds means that they will quickly be discovered and exploited. [[You must be able to apply policies and technical controls to provision, compute, network, and storage cloud resources with the attributes of confidentiality, integrity, and [[Availability]].]]
+Weak configuration of cloud services can make many [[attack vector]]s available, and the public nature of clouds means that they will quickly be discovered and exploited.
+You must be able to apply policies and technical controls to provision, compute, network, and storage cloud resources with the attributes of confidentiality, integrity, and [[Availability]].
 # CLOUD SECURITY INTEGRATION AND AUDITING

 Cloud-based services must be integrated within regular security policies and procedures and audited for compliance.
 Where [[indicators]] of **on-premises attacks are found in local application logs and network traffic**, indicators of **cloud-based attacks are found in API logs and metrics.** The same correlation to suspicious IP address ranges and domains and suspicious code strings must be made, but the source of this data is the cloud service provider ([[CSP]]).
 Accessing this auditing information in real time may be difficult, depending on the cloud service type.
 There are many cloud-based [[SIEM]] solutions that can perform this collection, aggregation, and correlation of security data from both on-premises and cloud-based networks and instances.